Council Tax charges and who pays

 • houses occupied by most asylum seekers

 Couples in same-sex relationships are treated the same as those in opposite-sex relationships.
 This may change who’s liable, and entitlement to some discounts or exemptions may change.
-If you think you are affected by this or have any queries please contact us on 020 8356 3154.
+If you think you are affected by this or have any questions, call 020 8356 3154.

 Can I pay less Council Tax?